gifale95/eeg_motor_imagery_decoding/README.md

 ## EEG motor imagery datasets
+Here we decode two publicly available EEG BCI datasets: **5F** and **HaLT**.
+For the decoding analysis, the 19-EEG-channels signal is downsampled to 100Hz, and 150 one-second trials are selected for each motor imagery condition.
+The data along with the accompanying paper can be found in [(Kaya et al., 2018)][kaya].

 #### 5F dataset
-4 subjects motor imagery dataset (Kaya et al., 2018) of the 5 hand fingers movement: thumb, index finger, middle finger, ring finger, pinkie finger.
-Each condition has 150 one-second trials, recorded using 19 EEG channels.
-Data and the accompanying paper can be found [here][kaya].
+This is a motor imagery dataset of the 5 hand fingers movement: thumb, index finger, middle finger, ring finger, pinkie finger.
 The following data files were used for the analysis:
 1. _5F-SubjectA-160405-5St-SGLHand.mat_
 2. _5F-SubjectB-160316-5St-SGLHand.mat_
-3. _5F-SubjectC-151204-5St-SGLHand.mat_
+3. _5F-SubjectC-160429-5St-SGLHand-HFREQ.mat_
-4. _5F-SubjectF-151027-5St-SGLHand.mat_
+4. _5F-SubjectE-160415-5St-SGLHand-HFREQ.mat_
+5. _5F-SubjectF-160210-5St-SGLHand-HFREQ.mat_
+6. _5F-SubjectG-160413-5St-SGLHand-HFREQ.mat_
+7. _5F-SubjectH-160804-5St-SGLHand-HFREQ.mat_
+8. _5F-SubjectI-160719-5St-SGLHand-HFREQ.mat_

-To run the code, add the files to the directory `/project_dir/datasets/5f/data/used_data/`.
+To run the code, add the files to the directory `/project_dir/datasets/5f/data/`.

 [kaya]: https://figshare.com/collections/A_large_electroencephalographic_motor_imagery_dataset_for_electroencephalographic_brain_computer_interfaces/3917698

 #### HaLT dataset
-12 subjects dataset of 6 motor imagery conditions: left hand, right hand, middle finger, passive/neutral state, left leg, right leg, tongue.
-Each condition has 150 one-second trials, recorded using 19 EEG channels.
-Data and the accompanying paper can be found at the same link as the 5F dataset (see above).
+This is a dataset comprising of 6 motor imagery conditions: left hand, right hand, middle finger, passive/neutral state, left leg, right leg, tongue.
 The following data files were used for the analysis:
 1. _HaLTSubjectA1602236StLRHandLegTongue.mat_
 2. _HaLTSubjectB1602186StLRHandLegTongue.mat_
 3. _HaLTSubjectC1602246StLRHandLegTongue.mat_